nmvalera/cfg-loader/docs/docs/guide.rst

 When loading a configuration you may like to retrieve some external information that is not directly available in your input data (typically environment variables values).
-Config-Loader allows to include placeholders in the input data that are automatically substituted with data from an external mapping at configuration loading.
+Cfg-Loader allows to include placeholders in the input data that are automatically substituted with data from an external mapping at configuration loading.
-Config-Loader follows the same placeholder convention as `docker compose variable substitution syntax`_.
+Cfg-Loader follows the same placeholder convention as `docker compose variable substitution syntax`_.

 Example
 ```````